 To comply with legislation, you will receive an annual statement from the Committee of Management providing details regarding the Fund's funding position.
 This statement will be based on calculations carried out when the Fund had its last formal valuation.
 Such valuations are typically carried out every three years and, for your Fund, the last valuation was as at 31 March 2012.
-The attached statement refers to the funding of the Fund as at 31 March 2013, and the figures shown reflect the results of that valuation.
-The next valuation of the fund is due as at 31 March 2015.
+The attached statement refers to the funding of the Fund as at 31 March 2014, and the figures shown reflect the results of that valuation.
+A valuation of the fund as at 31 March 2015 is currently being undertaken.